colmarius/dot-files/README.md

-My dotfiles configuration.
+My _dot files_ configuration.
 After using a forked version for a while I decided to customize my own version.

 ## Setup